 Question: I dug into two of the buckets to see how my worms were doing, and they were missing.
 Not a worm to be found in either bucket.
 Would you expect the worms to stay in that bucket full of compost, or have they perhaps left their original home and are now crawling around through the rest of my garden, maybe just coming back to the bucket for their meals?

 Answer: The worms go throughout the beds and then there are usually some in the buckets with the scraps.
 I’m guessing with the intense heat we are having they are burrowing down as deep as they can go.

 Question: I have two guinea pigs and feed them alfalfa hay, organic alfalfa pellets, and leafy greens such as romaine lettuce, spinach, swiss chard, and parsley.
 They produce a lot of waste (approximately 1 quart of waste hay and pellets daily).
 I read that I can add their waste and their waste hay directly to my raised bed gardens, which I have been doing and have been digging it in with a hand spade.
 Will red wiggler worms compost the guinea pig waste and waste hay?

 Answer: Red Wigglers will eat guinea pig manure as it decomposes – and, they will not eat anything that they don’t like until it decomposes enough for them to eat.
 A pound of worms will eat about a pound of waste a week.
 You are likely to be producing a lot more than that, but that’s not harmful either.
 The worms will eat what they want, and the rest will feed your beds as it has.
 Your current process is probably producing good results – the worms will make it better.

 Question: How often do you have to add water to the compost buckets in Arizona heat?

-Answer: The beds get watered every morning during the summer, and the buckets are in the middle of one of the watering grids and get watered as well.
+Answer: The beds get watered 2-3 times a week during the summer and about once a week in the winter.
+The buckets are in the middle of one of the watering grids in my beds and get watered as well.